tengchn/Mugen-UMAP/README.md

   -i INPUT, --input INPUT
                         Input ANNOVAR zip file or ANNOVAR directory directly. [required] -p PATIENT, --patient PATIENT
                         Input patient information metadata file.
-If there is a patient ID column, it should be placed in the first column. [required]
+If there is a patient ID or sample ID column, it should be placed in the first column. [required]
   -o OUTPUT, --output OUTPUT
                         Output AnnData CSV format. [required]